- Customer Education Center

 The following non-American citizens cannot receive refugee assistance:

-Non-American citizens not having one of the above immigration statuses; Humanitarian parolees; Public Interest parolees; applicants for asylum, unless provided by Federal law; Conditional entrants admitted under Section 203(a)(7) of the INA.
+Non-American citizens not having one of the above immigration statuses; Humanitarian parolees, unless specifically designated; Public Interest parolees; applicants for asylum, unless provided by Federal law; Conditional entrants admitted under Section 203(a)(7) of the INA.

 You must meet a certain level of poverty to qualify to get help from RCA.
 The household’s total income per month cannot be more than 185% of the Standard Needs Budget (SNB), based on the household's size.
 Click here to see if your income is low enough to qualify.
 Gross income is your household’s total income each month before taxes or any deductions have been made.
 Net income means gross income after allowable deductions have been subtracted.